Jonskar/Danish-Passphrase-Generator/README.md

 ## Getting started

 ## Features

 - Select between 3 and 20 random Danish words
-- Choose if you want Danish special characters (ÆØÅ) or not
+- Option of using Danish characters (ÆØÅ)
 - Option of adding a number to the mix
 - Option of capitalizing the first letter of each word